 While spreadsheets can be a great and wondrous tool for many applications, they are far from an ideal choice as an accounting tool.
-Despite the above advantages, use of spreadsheets for this purpose can lead to considerable risk and inefficient processes.
-They create problems when it comes to reporting, audit, and application of the necessary security and controls to ensure accuracy of data.
+Despite the above advantages, the use of spreadsheets for this purpose can lead to considerable risk and inefficient processes.
+They create problems when it comes to reporting, auditing, and application of the necessary security and controls to ensure the accuracy of data.

 We’ve all run into issues of version control, where we end up with multiple versions of the same Excel document.
 Only 1 person can edit the spreadsheets at a time.
 Further, spreadsheets have scalability limitations that many companies often reach.
-The more complex the revenue, the more cumbersome and time consuming the spreadsheets become.
-Accountants spend hours on the same process to close the month, the quarter and the year.
-According to a Ventanna Research 2014 benchmark survey “Eliminating the Risks of Spreasdheets in Finance”, spreadsheets, on average, require two to three days of maintenance per month to ensure the spreadsheets are reliable (source 1).
+The more complex the revenue, the more cumbersome and time-consuming the spreadsheets become.
+Accountants spend hours on the same process to close the month, the quarter, and the year.
+According to a Ventanna Research 2014 benchmark survey “Eliminating the Risks of Spreadsheets in Finance” spreadsheets, on average, require two to three days of maintenance per month to ensure the spreadsheets are reliable.

 There comes a time when using additional software becomes a necessity.
 Companies must consider whether it’s time to leave Excel spreadsheets behind and implement a secure and scalable solution designed to handle the existing and new complexities of revenue management.